Random Image

 Piopio Fruit & Vege Stand

 Please don’t hesitate to contact me with any questions/issues.
-Updates are posted pretty much daily on our Facebook page.
+Contributions of surplus to the stand would be welcome and appreciated.
+Updates are posted pretty much daily on our FB page.
+We’ll decorate the stand for the Christmas parade and come up with some goodies

 back